 That next Monday, when Mrs. Botany opened her classroom door, a whole bunch of frogs were croaking and hopping around all over the place.
 Most of them escaped down the hall, so the whole school was in an uproar the rest of the day trying to catch them.

 Pauline said she had a hard time reading the minutes from the last WMU meeting after Eva told that because she got tickled and couldn’t get over it.

-What was told at Stella’s Salon and Kathy’s Coffee Counter
+What Faye Fleming told at Kathy’s Coffee Counter

-Faye Fleming – that’s Mrs. Botany’s daughter – said she overheard Kathy Cafferty – down at Kathy’s Coffee Counter – talking to Curtis Cartwright.
+Faye Fleming – you’ll remember, that’s Mrs. Botany’s daughter – said she overheard Kathy Cafferty – down at Kathy’s Coffee Counter – talking to Curtis Cartwright.

 Curtis works over at Harry’s Hardware.
 If anybody wants to know where to find some little screw or nail, they can just ask Curtis, and he can take them right to it.
 He’s a good paint mixer too.

 Faye said Kathy said to Curtis, and to anybody else who wanted to listen, when she was over at Stella’s Salon getting highlights, Stella told the one about how, at the Class of 88’s graduation reception, Minnie put plastic fishing worms in the punch.